blackbat13/stv/README.md

 ## Requirements
 + Python 3.7 minimum
 + All libraries from requirements.txt

 ## Graphical Interface
 There is also a graphical interface for the tool available.
 As the tool itself, it's also a work in progress, so right now it supports only part of the models and algorithms.
 It is available here: https://github.com/blackbat13/stv-ui

+Note: for the GUI to run correctly virtual environment target directory must be named `venv` (not commonly used `.venv`).
+Otherwise, update `pyshell.defaultOptions.pythonPath` variable in *index.html*.

 ## Credits